-The first signs of a worn wiper blade is streaks on the windshield.
-Eventually that develops into chatter, and squeaking.
+The first sign of a worn wiper blade is a streak on the windshield eventually, that develops into chatter and squeaking.

 Wiper Blade Care

-Here’s a few tips to help care for your windshield, wiper blades, arms, motor and electrics.
+Here are a few tips to help care for your windshield, wiper blades, arms, motor, and electrics.
 Wipers work the hardest in the winter.

 - Change wipers once per season or at min once per year – Worn wipers will damage the windshield